Career / Career Progression

 Carefully Evaluate the Job Offers

-The task of evaluating job offers, like any other in life, needs to be approached with logic and workmanship.
+Like any other in life, the task of evaluating job offers needs to be approached with logic and workmanship.
 The impulse may be to sell yourself to the highest bidder.
 Resist this temptation until you've carefully weighed the two options.

-You've likely researched the company prior to your interview.
-However, if you didn't go past a look at the public profile, now is the time.
-We have at our disposal today resources that make a deep dive far easier than in the past.
+You've likely researched the company before your interview.
+However, if you didn't go beyond a look at the public profile, now is the time.
+Today, we have resources that make a deep dive far easier than in the past.
 In days of yore, prospective employees had to ask around town or chat with the receptionist to answer a critical question: Are the people at this company happy?

 Today, you have many more tools at your disposal.
 To get a better picture of a potential new work environment, you can: